Bounce, Loop, & More Crazy Photo Effects Available Now In iOS 11

 A lot can happen in three seconds: You can capture a laugh, a somersault, a masterful latte pour — all things that aren't always best represented by a still photo.
 On an iPhone, this is the magic of Apple's Live Photos, moving pictures that capture the action 1.5 seconds before and after you hit the shutter button.

-With iOS 11, which will officially roll out this fall — the exact date will likely be announced next week — Apple is taking its Live Photos up a notch, with three new animated effects: Loop, Bounce, and Long Exposure.
+With iOS 11, which will officially roll out today— Apple is taking its Live Photos up a notch, with three new animated effects: Loop, Bounce, and Long Exposure.
 Previously, the editing tools for Live Photos were limited to cropping the recording or adding an Instagram-like filter.

 It's important to note that while you can apply each of the three effects to any Live Photo you take, some work better than others.
 We took the beta version of iOS 11 for a spin at Refinery29's 29Rooms to see how each of the new tools work.